 Create a Texting Policy

-When everyone is going rogue when it comes to texting candidates, it creates more problems than it solves.
+If members of your hiring team are going rogue when it comes to texting candidates, it creates more problems than it solves.

-If your hiring team is using texting, create a formal policy.
+To use texting, create a formal policy.
 It will help you reap the most benefits from the communication medium without creating headaches you don’t need.

 This article explains how to create a recruitment texting policy: 5 Best Practices For Recruitment Texting: How To Maintain Professionalism